The playful branding of Tokyo 2020 ignores a darker truth

 The Olympics are a global stage on which this shift has manifested.
 The Opening Ceremony of the Nagano Winter Olympics in 1998 heavily featured Japanese traditions such as local festivals and sumo wrestling.
 In contrast, the flag handover from Rio 2016 focused entirely on popular culture: then-Prime Minister Shinzō Abe appeared as the computer game character Super Mario, assisted by the comic book characters of Doraemon and Captain Tsubasa.

-These images are consonant with other ways of promoting Japan in the UK, such as the yearly HyperJapan Festival which encourages visitors to “find your inner Japanese.”
+These images are consonant with other ways of promoting Japan in the U.K., such as the yearly HyperJapan Festival which encourages visitors to “find your inner Japanese.”
 You can dress up in kimono and play at being Japanese, cosplay as your favourite manga character, spend three days as a samurai warrior or sample makeup trends from Harajuku.
-Much of what is on offer could be seen as orientalism and cultural appropriation – in other words, treating and branding parts of Japanese culture as property in order to sell it for a profit.
+Much of what is on offer could be seen as orientalism and cultural appropriation–in other words, treating and branding parts of Japanese culture as property in order to sell it for a profit.

 But can we really speak of cultural appropriation, when something has been explicitly produced by a Japanese company with a foreign consumer in mind?
 HyperJapan is organized by the London-based Japanese firm Cross Media Ltd, whose aim is to bridge Japanese and UK culture through events like sake tastings, and owns the label eat-Japan.